ibis-project/ibis/docs/how_to/memtable-join.md

 You can perform joins on local data to TableExpressions from your backend easily with Ibis MemTables.

-In this guide, you will lean how to join a pandas DataFrame to a TableExpression.
+In this guide, you will learn how to join a pandas DataFrame to a TableExpression.

-Data Setup:
+## Data Setup:

 In this example, we will create two DataFrames: one containing events and one containing event names.
 We will save the events to a parquet file and read that as a TableExpression in the DuckDB backend.